 What is a Passkey?

-A passkey is a modern authentication credential that allows users to sign in without a traditional password.
-Instead of relying on a memorized secret, it uses public-key cryptography and is typically tied to a device and protected by biometrics, a PIN or local device unlock.
-In practical terms, its goal is to reduce the risk of credential theft, password reuse and phishing-based account compromise.
+A passkey is a modern authentication credential, built on the FIDO2 and WebAuthn standards, that lets users sign in without a traditional password.
+Instead of relying on a memorized reusable secret, it uses public-key cryptography: a private key stays inside the user's device (or a synced credential manager) and is unlocked with biometrics, a PIN or local device unlock, while only the public key is shared with the service.
+In practical terms, its goal is to dramatically reduce credential theft, password reuse and phishing-based account compromise.

 Why it matters